Tougher Than Leather (film): Critical reaction and release

 While the music usually garners a favorable response, critics generally panned the film.
 According to The Washington Post, the film is "vile, vicious, despicable, stupid, sexist, racist and horrendously made."
 It was also described as "poorly executed and exploitative fare."
 It carried a 43% rating at Rotten Tomatoes.

-The film failed at the box office, but it was released on VHS in 1989 and reissued in 1997.
-It is now completely out of print.
+The film failed at the box office, but it was released on VHS Video Cassette in 1989 and rereleased in 1997.
+The VHS Video Cassette version features two edits in the film that were not included in its original theatrical presentation.
+This physical media version has now since completely gone out of print entirely.

-In 2004, a remastered version from Thailand was released on DVD-R with some dialogue edited out as an official release for the film.
-It has also since gone out of print entirely.
+In 2004, a fullscreen remastered version of the film was released in Thailand on DVD-R with some dialogue newly edited out as well as the original two edits in the film from the VHS Video Cassette as an officially authorized release.
+This physical media version has also now since completely gone out of print entirely.

 Connections to Blaxploitation

-In response to the negative reactions to the film, critics like Randall Clark have pointed out the many connections between the movie and the history of the "Blaxploitation" genre.
+In response to the negative reactions to the film, critics like Randall Clark have pointed out the many connections between the release and the history of the "Blaxploitation" genre.
 Much like earlier films such as Shaft and Black Samson, the plot features inner-city anti-heroes who need to take the law into their own hands as they have been neglected by the more traditional avenues of justice.